 If you would like to perform any of these pieces then please contact me.
+Pieces can be revised for different instrumentation if that helps.

-First up is a piece by my new group the Fiery Dragon Company.
+First up is a piece by my group Fiery Dragon Company.
 Recorded live at St John the Evangelist church in Bath on the 18th May 2018.
 Perfect View is a street in Bath halfway up one of the many hills surrounding Bath with, yes, a very fine view.

 Blossom on the Water